Here's everything you need to know about the sport of padel

 The court

-The playing area of padel court measures 20x10 meters wide.
-Each half of the court is a perfect square of 10×10 meters.
-All lines on the court have a width of 5 centimeters.
-The net at the centre line of the court is 10 meters long and should be 88 centimeters high at the centre and 92 centimeters at the end.
+The playing area of the padel court measures 20x10 metres wide.
+Each half of the court is a perfect square of 10×10 metres.
+All lines on the court have a width of five centimetres.
+The net at the centre line of the court is 10 metres long and should be 88 centimetres high at the centre and 92 centimetres at the end.

 Courts are typically enclosed by a combination of perspex glass (or solid concrete) walls and wire mesh.
-The back walls on the court should always be perspex glass and be three meters high.
+The back walls on the court should always be perspex glass and be three metres high.
 These walls are then topped with 1m of wire mesh.
-The side walls are part perspex glass and part wire mesh and should be three meters high also.
+The side walls are part perspex glass and part wire mesh and should be three metres high also.

 The racquet

 There's no long-handed stringed racquet in padel like there is in tennis.
 A padel racquet looks very different as a result.
-It has a short handle and a foam core with an outer shell that could be anything from fiberglass to carbon fibre to graphene.
-A padel racquet must not measure more than 45.5 centimeters long, 26 centimeters and it should have a thickness of 38 mm.
+It has a short handle and a foam core with an outer shell that could be anything from fibreglass to carbon fibre to graphene.
+A padel racquet must not measure more than 45.5 centimetres long, 26 centimetres, and it should have a thickness of 38 mm.

 One of the peculiarities of a padel racquet is that they are perforated with holes throughout.
 These holes are there to reduce the weight of the racquets.
 Racquets are classified around type also: Diamond (greater power), Teardrop (Control and power) and Round (greater control).